In developing countries, one in every three girls is married before reaching age 18.

-The report, “Untying the Knot: Exploring Early Marriage in Fragile States (pdf),” studied the situation in Somaliland, Bangladesh, and Niger, and found that fear of rape, premarital pregnancy, hunger, and homelessness were all drivers of early marriage.
+A World Vision report on child marriage called “Untying the Knot: Exploring Early Marriage in Fragile States (.pdf),” found that fear of premarital pregnancy, rape, hunger, and homelessness were all drivers of child marriage.

-Of the 25 countries with the highest rates of early marriage, the majority are affected by conflict, fragility, or natural disasters, the report finds.
+Of the 25 countries with the highest rates of child marriage, the majority are affected by conflict, fragility, or natural disasters, the report finds.

-And girls trapped in early marriage tend to be poor, under-educated, and living in rural areas where birth and death rates are high and where conflict is common.
+Girls trapped in child marriage tend to be poor, under-educated, and living in rural areas where birth and death rates are high and where conflict is common.

 Other drivers included harmful traditional practices and the lack of alternative opportunities for girls — in particular, the lack of opportunity to go to school.
 Girls will also marry because of threats and coercion.

-Those who are subjected to early marriage are more likely to experience domestic violence, forced sexual relations, poor reproductive health, and lower levels of education, according to the report.
+Those who are subjected to child marriage are more likely to experience domestic violence, forced sexual relations, poor reproductive health, and lower levels of education, according to the report.

 The young parliamentarians told World Vision staff and the school council about Belita’s dilemma.